The following guest post is from Kristin of Organizing Life with Less: How to Organize Any Area in Your Home

 - Underwear/Bras – Is it stretched out?
 Worn out?
 Itchy?

-- Belts – Any of them worn out?
+- Belts – Are any of them worn out?

 Even if an item fits, consider whether you actually wear it and whether you enjoy wearing it.
 If it’s got a tear, stain or missing button, can it be fixed?
 Realistically, will you take the time to fix it?